dheijl/AlchitryAuTests/teensy_spi/README.md

 With the Teensy this SPI code works reliably in both directions up to 20 MHz, anything above misses bits, and send/receive start missing bits at the same speed, contrary to the WIO test.
 In theory the 100 MHz AU  could go up to 25 MHz (with 4 SCK samples per SCK tick), but 20 MHz is not bad for "bit-banging".
 Perhaps not using 10 cm jumper wires but shorter soldered connections could even go higher.

+I then used the Vivado IP clock wizard to generate a 200 MHz clock to run the SPI module, while the top remained at 100 MHz.
+With the built-in asynchronous fifo the clock domain crossing caused timing problems, so I replaced it with the Vivado IP independent clock fifo IP.
+This proved reliable up to 28 MHz in both directions while crossing the clock domain without any trouble.

 I used an Ili9341 display with the Teensy to display test results at 30 MHz SPI without problems.